Australian rules football in Tasmania

-In Tasmania, Australian rules football is a popular spectator and participation sport.
+In Tasmania, Australian rules football (known mainly as "football" or "footy") is a popular spectator and participation sport.
 It has been played since the late 1860s and draws the largest audience for any football code in the state.
 A 2018 study of internet traffic showed that 79% of Tasmanians are interested in the sport, the highest rate in the country.
 It is governed by AFL Tasmania and according to Ausplay there are 13,927 adult players with a participation rate of 2.5% per capita about a quarter of which are female playing across 12 competitions.

 It has experienced a significant fall in participation since the 2000s when it was the most participated team sport with the highest per capita participation in the country however is now outside of the top 10 participation sports.
 While it remains popular in the state's north and Launceston, its popularity has fallen in the south and in the state's capital Hobart.
 With the collapse of numerous clubs and competitions, the sport has undergone numerous restructures over the years.
 The general consensus is that the state has fallen into the blind spot of national governing bodies for decades which prompted the Government of Australia to launch a Senate inquiry in 2008.

 The Tasmanian state team competed in senior interstate and State of Origin football between 1887 and 1993, winning matches against all other Australian states (including Victoria, firstly in their 1960 match and most recently in their second last encounter in 1990) as well as several second division titles (including 1908 and 1947).
 Peter Hudson represented Tasmania more times than any other player, with 19 caps.
 Tasmania continues to field underage sides in the national underage championships and remains a successful side with 8 Division two titles, the most recent in 2018.
 Tasmania has also fielded teams in the VFL (2001–2008), the TAC Cup (1996–2002; 2019-) and defeated a NEAFL representative side in 2013 as the Tasmania Mariners/Devils.
 Today the Tasmanian State League continues to plays inter-league representative matches and defeated Queensland in 2024.